dbos-inc/dbos-docs/docs/index.md

 sidebar_position: 1
 ---

-# Introduction

-Welcome to DBOS!
+# Welcome to DBOS!

-### What is DBOS?

 DBOS is a transactional serverless framework and platform that helps you develop and deploy database-backed applications.
-You develop your applications in TypeScript and PostgreSQL with our [open-source SDK](https://github.com/dbos-inc/dbos-ts) then deploy them in minutes to DBOS Cloud.
+You develop your applications in TypeScript and PostgreSQL with our open-source framework [DBOS Transact](https://github.com/dbos-inc/dbos-ts), then either self-host them or deploy them in minutes to DBOS Cloud.

 You want to build your next database-backed application with DBOS because:

 - **It's simple**.
-Write your business logic using serverless functions, run them locally, and deploy them to the cloud in minutes.
+Write your business logic with serverless functions and either self-host them or deploy them to the cloud in minutes.
 Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
 - **It makes debugging easy**.
 With our [time travel debugger](./cloud-tutorials/timetravel-debugging.md), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.